 LED light bulbs are incredibly long lasting compared to their incandescent counterparts.
 The average rated life of a product will tell you roughly how many hours life you should get out of it before it fails.
 Importantly, though, don’t mix the rated life up with the manufacturer’s warranty period, as the two may not always be the same.

-If an LED bulb fails within its manufacturer’s warranty period, you are entitled to a replacement bulb.
-If it fails outside of this period, you are not, even if the bulb has not reached the average rated life stated on the product.
+If an LED light bulb fails within its manufacturer’s warranty period, you are entitled to a replacement light bulb.
+If it fails outside of this period, you are not, even if the light bulb has not reached the average rated life stated on the product.

 The manufacturer’s warranty should be stated clearly on any product.
 Contact us for help if it is not.